 Wild Blueberries pack a flavor punch in this delicious homemade infused Wild Blueberry Lemon vodka perfect for an antioxidant-filled, inflammation-fighting, memory-boosting holiday beverage.
 Great recipe for a homemade DIY gift idea or festive Christmas party drink.
 Non-alcoholic version included

 Stop searching for the perfect holiday drink and/or homemade gift.
-I have what exactly what you need: Wild Blueberry Lemon Vodka
+I have exactly what you need: Wild Blueberry Lemon Vodka

 I decided to test three versions of this infused vodka: